singhritesh85/aws-rds-java-azure-vmss/README.md

 ## Provivide parameters
-Provide tenant id, subscription id, client id and client secret
+Provide tenant id, subscription id, client id and client secret in the file template.json

 ### Java project with integration of Database